 I asked Tria Beauty UK for any data or studies they have supporting their claim the Tria 4X laser gives permanent hair removal.

 I got a quick response.
-They shared a thorough explanation on the differences between laser and IPL, and a clinical study report by Ronald G Wheeland.
-We’ll look at them in turn.
+They shared a clinical study report by Ronald G Wheeland (which we’ll look at later), and a thorough explanation on the differences between laser and IPL and why laser is better.
+Let’s look at this now.

 Home laser vs IPL explanation